Dust Bunny: Production

-In November 2022, it was reported that Bryan Fuller would produce and direct the "family horror film" Dust Bunny, from a script he wrote.
-Mads Mikkelsen signed on in a lead role.
+In November 2022, it was reported that Bryan Fuller would produce and direct the "family horror film" Dust Bunny, from a script he wrote, with Mads Mikkelsen signed on in a lead role.
+In 2025, Fuller revealed the story was originally devised as an episode of the 2020 revival of Amazing Stories.
 In June 2023, Sigourney Weaver was reported to be in the cast.
 She told the New York Social Diary that she plays "another person who's not so nice, opposite Mikkelsen".
 In December 2023, it was announced that David Dastmalchian was in the film's cast.

 Principal photography began in Budapest in June 2023.
 Since the production is not part of the Alliance of Motion Picture and Television Producers, it was granted an interim agreement to continue filming during the 2023 SAG-AFTRA strike.

+Danish actress Line Kruse played the part of mother, as well as being an acting coach for Sophie Sloan.

+The location scout for the film, Marci Bálint, chose the refurbished Hungarian Treasury Building as the centrepiece of the film.
+The Art Nouveau interior of the building with a staircase spiralling around an ornate elevator set the tone for the apartment building where the majority of the film takes place.

+Production designer Jeremy Reed took inspiration from the varied architecture in Budapest and created ornate sets full of symbolism, like the wallpaper covering the hallways of Aurora’s apartment, one restaurant full of floral arrangements and another with a huge aquarium full of sharks.
+The team had considered filming in a European zoo, but they stated that the conditions for the animals were not sufficient for them to feel comfortable filming there.

 Release

-Dust Bunny had its world premiere at the 2025 Toronto International Film Festival in its Midnight Madness program on September 9, 2025 and its U.S. premiere at American Cinematheque’s Beyond Fest on September 30, 2025.
-It is scheduled to have its theatrical release in the United States on December 12, 2025.
+Dust Bunny premiered at the 2025 Toronto International Film Festival in its Midnight Madness program on September 9, 2025 and had its U.S. premiere at American Cinematheque's Beyond Fest on September 30, 2025.
+It was released theatrically in the United States on December 12, 2025.

+Box office

+As of May 23, 2026, it grossed a total of $584,724 in the United States, and $791,987 in other territories, for a worldwide total of $1,376,711.

+Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 15 critics, indicating "generally favorable" reviews.